pop-os/docs/src/customize-pop/customize-pop.md

 # Customize Pop!\_OS

-Users can customize the look and feel of Pop!\_OS in the `Settings` application.
+Customize the look and feel of Pop!\_OS in the `Settings` application.
 The GNOME Tweaks and Extensions applications provide customization beyond the `Settings` menu.

 - [Customize the Desktop](/customize-pop/customize-desktop.md) - Choose background wallpaper, set a dark or light theme, modify Dock appearance, and modify workspace behavior.
 - [Configure Application Settings](/customize-pop/application-settings.md) - Specify which applications are allowed to display on-screen messages, and designate applications to handle specific file types.